A Different Kind of Miami Heat

 We Can Help

-As one of South Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities and remedies.
 We are highly experienced in handling fire loss claims and, in many cases, we can do so without cost to you.
 Fees and expenses are frequently paid by the insurance company, so nothing comes out of your recovery.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.